DRAWINGS, SHOWROOM, SAMPLES, TECHNICAL DETAILS, PHOTOS

 How long before you ship my door?
 What’s the lead time?

-Doors are shipped within 6 weeks after order is placed.
-Large orders can sometimes add days to the construction period.
+Doors are shipped standard within 9 weeks after order is confirmed.
+Large orders and very custom designs can sometimes add days to the construction period.
 We occasionally are over booked with many orders but we take pride in our ability to quickly ship orders.

 How does it ship?

-Our standard shipment goes out by FedEx Freight® Curbside Delivery.
+Our standard shipment goes out by Freight Curbside Delivery.
 This means a driver will arrive at the delivery site, and he will not assist in getting the door off of the truck.
-It is necessary for you have 3-5 able-bodied individuals waiting to help unload the crate off of the truck, to help balance the crate as the driver lowers the crate with the lift-gate then move the crate wherever it needs to go.
+It is necessary for you have 4-6 able-bodied individuals waiting to help unload the crate off of the truck, to help balance the crate as the driver lowers the crate with the lift-gate then move the crate wherever it needs to go.

 Does the shipper call?